A link model approach to identify congestion hotspots: Correlation with traffic counts and observed delays

 We analyze here the correlations obtained for the expected delay with a different distribution of destinations and other models.
 In Fig. \ref{6link} we provide the results for the link model when destinations are distributed according to the shopping venues where we observe that there is also an increase on the prediction power from its non-delayed counterpart.
 By focusing only the delay, there is also a significant correlation similar to the results in Fig. 7 of the main paper.
 For comparison we display in Figs. \ref{934node} and \ref{6node} the same analysis for the node model.
 As it is shown there, although the correlations are still present, they are lower than for the link model, specially if we focus only on the delay.
+We have also analyzed the case of food venues (Figs. \ref{7link} and \ref{7node}) and entertainment venues (Figs. \ref{12link} and \ref{12node}).
+Additional results regarding the normalized mean squared error is shown in Figs. \ref{934linknrmse}, \ref{934nodenrmse}, \ref{6linknrmse} and \ref{6nodenrmse} We also provide in Figs. \ref{934linkdistdel}, \ref{934linkdistdeln}, \ref{934linkresidualsdel},\ref{934linkresidualsdeln} the analysis of residuals for the travel times and delay regression in the case of community venues for the link model and in Figs. \ref{934nodedistdel},\ref{934nodedistdeln}, \ref{934noderesidualsdel}, \ref{934noderesidualsdeln} for the node model.